The Rohingya crisis is not a regional burden but a test of global conscience

 “He’s not only responsible for crimes against humanity against Rohingya but also for genocide and war crimes in Myanmar.
 He orchestrated the coup d’etat in 2021 and the subsequent mass murder, imprisonment and other atrocities against people throughout the country,” he said.
 “Min Aung Hlaing’s victims span Myanmar’s many ethnic groups and number in the tens of millions.
 He must be stopped and brought to justice.”

-The two NGOs, the Burmese Rohingya Organisation UK (BROUK) and Free Rohingya Coalition (FRC), called on Prime Minister Anwar Ibrahim to pressure the Myanmar military junta and Arakan groups to stop the genocide of the community.
+The Burmese Rohingya Organisation UK and Free Rohingya Coalition also want Prime Minister Anwar Ibrahim to put pressure on Myanmar’s military junta and Arakan groups to stop the genocide of the community.

 Most of the estimated 1 million Rohingya refugees are frustrated with no visible sign of repatriation and poor camp life